Accommodations, Meals & Transportation

 Certificate of Completion

-A certificate of completion will be issued upon successful completion of the course or seminar and emailed to the student within one month of completion of the course.
+A certificate of completion will be issued upon successful completion of the education and emailed to the student within one month of completion of the offering.

 Examinations are included in the tuition fee and given at the end of each course.
-Examination results are normally mailed to course participants within six weeks.
+Examination results are normally emailed to course participants within a few days.
 Instructors will have the discretion to discuss class performance with individual students.

 The ASFMRA requires a 70 percent to pass all courses.
 Some state regulatory boards require a 70 percent or higher to be a passing grade.